rafahgol/Rafahgol/README.md

 ## About me

 - 🤔 Hi!
 My name is Rafael Lima dos Santos, i'm brazilian and 23 years old.
-I'm a back-end developer and a game developer.
+I'm a back-end and game dev.
 - 🎓 Studying Computer Science in UFRJ
 - 🌱 Currently learning CCS3, HML5 and JavaScript.
 ## My Skills